Illuminating Light Bulb Lingo: What Electricians Actually Call Them

 Can I make use of the LED bulb in fixtures which requires incandescent bulbs?

-Yes, but you need to ensure that the bulb is the right size and shape for the fixture.
+Yes, but you need to make sure you have the right bulb form and wattage to the fixture.

-The LED bulb is the most energy-efficient and longest-lasting kind of bulb.
+The LED bulb is the most energy efficient and longest-lasting kind of bulb.